-- implementing a Trip Reduction Program, which provides incentives to employees who participate in carpooling or take public transportation to work; - providing a telecommute option for a significant number of positions; and - participating in a recycling program aimed at minimizing the volume of waste products generated by the Company.
+implementing a Trip Reduction Program, which provides incentives to employees who participate in carpooling or take public transportation to work;

+- providing a telecommute option for a significant number of positions; and - participating in a recycling program aimed at minimizing the volume of waste products generated by the Company.

-Due to our significant investment in technology and infrastructure, since March 2020, when the World Health Organization declared COVID-19 a global pandemic, approximately 90% of our diverse workforce has continued to work remotely and is expected to continue doing so for the foreseeable future.
-This has not only allowed our employees to remain physically safe, but has also resulted in savings in the areas of waste, janitorial costs, and travel costed related to business travel and commuting.
+Due to our significant investment in technology and infrastructure, since March 2020, when the World Health Organization declared COVID-19 a global pandemic, a significant portion of our diverse workforce is continuing to work remotely.
+This has not only allowed our employees to remain physically safe, but has also resulted in savings in the areas of waste, janitorial costs, and travel costs related to business travel and commuting.